oracle/coherence-operator/docs/user-guide.md

 files, or XML or other configuration files available to the Coherence Cluster.

-The Oracle Coherence Kubernetes Operator uses the "sidecar pattern", [as recommended by Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/logging/#sidecar-container-with-a-logging-agent), to make resources available to Coherence within the Kubernetes cluster.
+The Oracle Coherence Operator uses the "sidecar pattern", [as recommended by Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/logging/#sidecar-container-with-a-logging-agent), to make resources available to Coherence within the Kubernetes cluster.